top of page

 What's the main change?

-FINALLY got rid of the left alignment 🎉 and also added a hover effect over the boxes of section 2: The text that was underneath the circles became visible when hovered over the boxes (see example in blue).
+FINALLY got rid of the left alignment 🎉 and added a hover effect over the boxes of section 2: The text that was underneath the circles became visible when users hovered over the boxes (see example in blue about "Processing purposes").

 What else is new?